 At the moment the SH02 form needs to be submitted on paper.
 You will need to complete sections 1, 2, 4, 7 and 10 and sign at section 11.
 When using Inform Direct the relevant sections are completed for you leaving you to just sign the form before sending it to Companies House.
 Once completed and signed, the form can currently be uploaded to Companies House using their document upload service.

 These examples of sections 4 and 7 show 100 shares of £1.00 nominal value being split into 10,000 shares of £0.01.

 The prescribed particulars required in section 10 will be the same particulars as those of the old £1 shares.
 In another article, we’ve looked at what needs to be included in the prescribed particulars for a share class.

 6 Update the register of shareholders

-The register of members will need to be amended to show the number of shares held in the new nominal value by each shareholder.
+The register of shareholders (also referred to as the register of members) will need to be amended to show the number of shares held in the new nominal value by each shareholder.

 7 Issue new share certificates